Last updated on January 12th, 2018 at 05:21 pm

 Christina piercing is also a good alternative choice for those with clitoral hood or inner labia that are too small for a vertical clitoral hood (VCH) or other types of female genital piercing.

 Most surface piercings can exert a lot of friction and pressure to the pierced area when wearing underwear and pants.
 However, if you’re really stubborn about getting one, ask your professional piercer to pierce you deeply with a traditional Christina piercing barbell, a custom made curved barbell or surface bar.
 This will ensure a higher success rate for your Christina piercing.

 What does a Christina piercing look like?

-Christina piercing looks very stylish and beautiful on a woman aside from being erotic.
+Aside from being erotic, a Christina piercing looks very stylish and beautiful on a woman.